martyrsmith/martyrsmith.github.io/source/_posts/how-its-made.md

 - just_for_fun
 header_image: /intro/index-bg.jpg
 ---
-Below we describe how this website is created and updated.
+Below I describe how this website is created and updated.

 ## Hexo